February 27, 2025

-Galapagos Grown – Eating Local in the Islands
+Eating Local and Growing Food in the Galapagos Islands

-Away from the boat piers and waterfront promenades in the Galapagos Islands are the farmlands, and designated agricultural zones.
+Beyond the boat piers and waterfront promenades of the Galápagos Islands lie fertile highlands and designated agricultural zones.

 Almost every family in the Galapagos Islands owns land that is outside the areas that most visitors ever see.
 If you’ve taken a ride across Santa Cruz Island to the airport, across San Cristobal to Puerto Chino Beach, or up Isabela Island to Sierra Negra volcano you’ve probably noticed these family farms.